lbybee/lbybee.github.io/_pages/about.md

 Job Market Paper
 ================
 ---
-**1. The Ghost in the Machine: Simulating Beliefs with Large Language Models**\
+**1. The Ghost in the Machine: Generating Beliefs with Large Language Models**\
-*Public draft coming soon!*\
 Subsumes *Surveying Generative AI's Economic Expectations*\
-  \[<a href="#/" onclick="visib('LLM')">Abstract</a>\]
+  \[<a href="#/" onclick="visib('LLM')">Abstract</a>\] \[[PDF](../files/LLM.pdf)\]
 <div id="LLM" style="display: none; text-align: justify; line-height: 1.2" >
-I introduce a methodology to simulate economic expectations by applying large language models (LLMs) to historical news.
-Simulated expectations closely match existing survey measures and capture many of the same deviations from full-information rational expectations.
-I employ this method to test behavioral theories of bubbles.
-Using a sample of industry-level run-ups over the past 100 years, I find that an industry's exposure to aggregate economic sentiment extracted from simulated expectations is associated with a higher probability of a crash and lower future returns.
+I introduce a methodology to generate economic expectations by applying large language models to historical news.
+Leveraging this methodology, I make three key contributions.
+(1) I show generated expectations closely match existing survey measures and capture many of the same deviations from full-information rational expectations.
+(2) I use my method to generate 120 years of economic expectations from which I construct a measure of economic sentiment capturing systematic errors in generated expectations.
+(3) I then employ this measure to investigate behavioral theories of bubbles.
+Using a sample of industry-level run-ups over the past 100 years, I find that an industry's exposure to economic sentiment is associated with a higher probability of a crash and lower future returns.
 Additionally, I find a higher degree of feedback between returns and sentiment during run-ups that crash, consistent with return extrapolation as a key mechanism behind bubbles.
 <br>
 <IMG src="../files/LLM.png"  alt="LLM"/>
 </div>